The MSI Trident 3 Arctic packs crazy gaming power into a tiny case

 It’s not perfect, though.
 This is a system that you might not want in your bedroom or living room.
 Even though my testing computer was not that old, the fans were on constantly during gaming and they will likely get noisier overtime.
 This computer is clearly designed with the living room in mind and to me, after a bit of testing, the Trident Arctic 3 borders on too loud for a quiet living room.

 Is it a good value?
 No. Of course not.
 Pre-built computers are rarely the best way for a gamer to spend their money.
-If saving cash is a priority, a similar system albeit in a larger case can be made for $300-$500 less than the Trident 3 Artic’s $1449 MSRP.
+If saving cash is a priority, a similar system albeit in a larger case can be made for $300-$500 less than the Trident 3 Arctic’s $1449 MSRP.
 Corsair, Zotac and VoodooPC offer small form factor computers, but this one from MSI is several hundred less thanks in part to GTX 1070 rather than the 1080.
 Even still, most graphic reviews have pegged the 1070 to be a capable alternative to the 1080, so gamers could be wise to save the cash.

 I have a hard time recommending pre-built systems because of the cost yet this system from MSI is a bit different.
 It’s just so small that your guests will think it’s a gaming console rather than being a full-fledge gaming computer.
 And that’s what it is.
 It’s a full gaming computer available for less money than its direct competitors and in some cases, even smaller than other small form-factor computers.